srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

    - **Old jailbreaks need elfldr** for FTP to work

 3. **Activation Attempt:**
-   - Create folder 'homebrew' in /data/, then move 'OfFAct' to 'homebrew' and install homebrewloader.pkg.
+   - Extract OffAct.zip into the OffAct folder.
+Create a new folder named homebrew, move the OffAct folder inside it, and transfer it to the PS5 /data directory via USB or FTP.
-   - Launch HomebrewLoader → OfflineActivator
+   - Install homebrewloader.pkg, Launch HomebrewLoader → OfflineActivator
    - Press Circle (O) to close the dialog.
    - When the Offline Account list appears, select your PS5 user profile.
    - Press X on your local offline account to generate a ranodm 16-digit ID, Note this down for later.